 The program provides vital early childhood development resources for parents to use with their children to increase bonding, early learning, responsive interaction, and positive development.

 In turn, children are better prepared for the social aspects of starting school and can focus on academics.
-And we know that success in school can help kids stay in school until graduation, which helps to break the cycle of poverty.
+And we know that success in school can help kids stay in school until graduation, which helps build stronger, stable futures.

 There are five different Kits, one for each developmental stage from birth to five years of age.
 Each Kit contains activity cards that describe “how” to play with your child and “why” a particular activity is necessary for development as well as all the toys, books, and craft supplies to complete the activities.